Graduate Fellows and Assistants

 Angela Zhang: Angela is a fourth year undergraduate student majoring in Renaissance Studies and Political Science.
 She is interested in 15th-16th century Italian literary and political movements with an emphasis on dynastic families in Florence and Rome.
 She hopes to continue her studies in a graduate program and looks forward to the working with the CRRS in the upcoming year.

-Ariella Minden: Ariella is a 3rd year undergraduate student pursing a double major in Art History and Renaissance Studies.
-Her interests primarily lie in the interaction between decoration and design in the 16th century Italian villa.
-She looks forward to partaking in CRRS activities this year.
+Ariella Minden: Ariella is a fourth year undergraduate pursing a major in Art History and a double minor in Latin and Renaissance Studies.
+Her interests include the interaction between decoration and design in the Italian villa, visual satire, and court culture in the 16th century.